AnnKuts/PeremohaSports/README.md

 - Attendance tracking and session capacity enforcement
 - Storing and linking trainer qualifications
 - Relational database normalized to 3NF for data integrity
+- Data validation powered by Zod for robust runtime guarantees
+- Fully containerized with Docker for simplified setup and deployment
+- Separate environments for development and testing
 - Business processes and relationships are documented; PlantUML diagrams available in the repo

 ### Technology stack
 <a href="https://www.typescriptlang.org/" target="_blank">